cometbft/cometbft/docs/rfc/rfc-106-separate-stateful-methods.md

 `GetByHeight` (with a valid height) returns the same data for the same input and so the responses can be cached at the client side, while the response of `GetLatest` varies with time.
-It's also easy to erroneously use 0 as the actual requested height in workflows using `GetHeight` and process the result to some ill effects down the road, rather than be stopped by a timely failure.
+It's also easy to erroneously use 0 as the actual requested height in workflows using `GetByHeight` and process the result to some ill effects down the road, rather than be stopped by a timely failure.

 For these reasons, it seems better to cleanly separate the two use cases and